spatie/laravel-newsletter/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Usage

+Behind the scenes v3 for the MailChimp API is used.

 After you've installed the package and filled in the values in the config-file working with this package will be a breeze.
 All the following examples use the facade.
 Don't forget to import it at the top of your file.